Leadership or Unlimited Power Goes to Emperor Palpatine's Head

 Once the Ark is relocated, things slowly start to fall in place for Israel.
 With Samuel as their guide, the long era of the judges comes to an end.
 In chapter 7, Samuel’s first course of action is to get Israel back on the straight and narrow.
 The Israelites have replaced God with Billy Idol (again), so Samuel instructs them to toss out all their copies of Rebel Yell (v.
 3).
 The Israelites agree and get together for a big-tent revival, but when the Philistines hear about it they immediately head over to make Israel say uncle.
 No surprise there.
 The Philistines bully Israel more often than Biff Tannen.
 But when Samuel prays on Israel’s behalf, God greets their enemy with 180 decibels and all that’s left for the Israelites to do is chase them out of town (v.
 10).

-Chapter 9 gets right to it by introducing Saul, the guy destined to be Israel’s first king, a humble Benjamite rancher and, according to the text, People magazine’s sexiest man alive: “no one in Israel was handsomer than he” (v.
+Chapter 9 gets right to it by introducing Saul, the guy destined to be Israel’s first king, a humble Benjamite rancher and, according to the text, People magazine’s sexiest man alive: “there was not a more handsome person than he” (v.
 2).
 The scene opens with Saul searching for some of his dad’s missing livestock.
 When he doesn’t find them, he goes to see Samuel for a little divine tracking advice.
 But before he arrives, God has the Precogs alert Samuel so he can greet Saul with more foreknowledge than John Anderton (v.
 16).
 And, sure enough, when Saul shows up the old prophet discloses the location of the livestock without ever being asked.
 He also makes Saul the guest of honor at his exclusive dinner party and drops more hints than Sahasrahla about his royal promotion.
 But Saul isn’t easy to convince.
 He dismisses all of the flattery with his crippling George McFly insecurities (v.
 21).
 Samuel finally lays everything out plainly the next morning and makes Saul’s kingship official in chapter 10 by dousing him with a quart of Pennzoil (v.
 1).
 A week later, he calls together all of Israel without mentioning Saul and sets up a lottery to single out the tribe, family and individual that will be king.
 And yeah, Saul’s name is the Powerball pick.
 His tall, dark and handsome features do the rest.
 When the people see him, they agree he looks like a leading man (v.
 24).

 Saul’s first chance to prove himself comes in chapter 11 when the Ammonites show up in small town Israel threatening to give citizens the Elle Driver treatment (v.
 2).
 When word gets around to Saul at the Ponderosa, the mild-mannered rancher immediately rolls up his sleeves like Hoss Cartwright preparing for a fight.
 He drafts an impressive army overnight and makes the Ammonites look like F Troop.
 After the easy victory, the Israelites are ready to do more than compliment his good looks.
 Thankful to still have both eyes, the people come together and coronate Saul on the spot (v.
 15).
 The epic party puts Delta House on notice until Samuel steps in and kills the mood with exposition.
-His monologue takes up the entirety of chapter 12, where he spends most of his time slamming Israel for requesting a king in the first place: “But Hashem, your God, is your King” (v.
+His monologue takes up the entirety of chapter 12, where he spends most of his time slamming Israel for requesting a king in the first place: “God was your king” (v.
 12).
 Samuel drives his point home with some Mark Mardon weather wizardry that has the Hebrews kissing the concrete and admitting their mistake (vv.
 18, 19).
 But there’s no going back now.

 Once Saul is actively king, the Israelite militia is on call 24/7.
 Israel is now a nation lead by Tyler Durden and the ultimate goal is Project Mayhem.
 Samuel sets guidelines in an effort to make sure God is always involved, but Saul has trouble following orders and gets reprimanded more often than Maverick during TOPGUN training.
 The action ramps up in chapter 13 after Saul’s son, Jonathan, kills a top brass Philistine official (v.
 3).
 Jonathan obviously isn’t interested in the third rule of Fight Club and the Philistines retaliate by showing up for battle like the Haradrim legion (v.
 5).
 The distain these nations have for one another makes Seinfeld and Newman look like besties.
 As Optimus Prime would say, “This universe, no matter how vast, will never be big enough for you and I to coexist.”
 But when the Israelites see the endless waves of Philistine warriors advancing, all but six hundred fighters skip town (vv.
 6 and 15).
 To make matters worse, the last time the Philistines beat up the Hebrews they killed off all of the blacksmiths, leaving Israel with no way to make weapons (v.
 19).
 So while the Philistines dig in like hordes of Dothraki, the Israelites are left with only garden tools to defend themselves.
 The odds aren’t good.